leportella/v4/content/en/posts/2020-09-16-introduction-latex.md

 date: 2020-09-15T18:25:52-05:00
 ---

-## What's LaTeX?

-[LaTeX](https://www.latex-project.org/) (yes, written exactly like this) is a system that allows you to write documents without worrying about the style of the presentation.
-You can say that it is like you are coding a text instead of using Microsoft Word or Google Drive.
+[LaTeX](https://www.latex-project.org/) (yes, written exactly like this) is a system that allows you to write documents without worrying about the style of the presentation. <!--more--> You can say that it is like you are coding a text instead of using Microsoft Word or Google Drive.

 Because all the formatting definitions are defined in a single place (the main document), you just need write plain text and LaTeX will worry on how to render it the correct way.
 This is highly used by scientific magazines, universities thesis. book publishers and many more people.
 For instance, universities and scientific journals usually have a template that you can download and the document will be immediately in the formatting it should be.
 This also includes formatting of bibliography that can be quite painful (trust me).